 4. Who works on the project?

-Do you have a staff appointments system in a project or they are just notified?
-If you assign a person to the project, will you relieve him of some of his usual workload, or the project represents unpaid overtime?
+Do you have a staff appointment system in a project or they are just notified?
+If you assign a person to the project, will you relieve him of some of his usual workload, or the project represent unpaid overtime?
 Who approves the transfer of the staff to the project?
 Is there someone who is personally responsible for the success of the project?
 Is the staff motivated to finish the project successfully?
 Would you discipline the people, who do not work in an efficient way on the project?
 Who is able to do it, and how?

 5. How are the projects financed?